 2. Nagoya City Museum

 Nagoya City Museum’s collection includes archaeological artifacts, fine arts, crafts, documents, books, and folk objects including Samurai armors and weapons.
-“The History of Owari” is its permanent exhibition.
-This exhibition displays many objects that describe the history of the ancient Owari area, which encompases Nagoya and part of its surroundings.
+The permanent exhibition “The History of Owari” showcases numerous objects that describe the history of the ancient Owari area, which encompasses Nagoya and part of its surroundings.

 Nagoya City Museum (名古屋市博物館)